Phlow/Phlow_de/content/magazin/webdesign/hugo/hugo-if.md

 ---
-subtitle    : "Static Website Generator" title       : "Hugo If – Beispiele"
+subtitle     : "Static Website Generator" title        : "Hugo If – Beispiele" categories   : hugo
 ---
 To tell if some value doesn’t exist.
 (There is probably a less convoluted way to handle this.)